XRPLF/xrpl-dev-portal/content/reference-data-api.md

 The `limit` query parameter to many requests restricts the response to a specific number of results in the response.
 The types of results and default values vary based on the method.
 For most methods, the `limit` is **200** by default, and can be set as high as **1000**.
 If you specify a `limit` larger than the maximum, the API uses the maximum value instead.

-When a query has additional objects that are not contained in the current response, the JSON response contains a top-level field `marker` which indicates that you can retrieve additional results by including the contents of the `marker` field as the `marker` query parameter of a subsequent request.
-For the follow-up request, you should use the same parameters as the initial request.
+When a query has additional objects that are not contained in the current response, the JSON response contains a top-level field `marker` which indicates that you can retrieve additional results.
+To do so, make more requests with the previous value of the `marker` field as the `marker` query parameter.
+For each additional request, use the same parameters as the first request (except `marker`).
 When the response omits the `marker` parameter, that indicates that you have reached the end of the queryable data.

 When a `marker` is or would be present, the response contains a [`Link` header](https://tools.ietf.org/html/rfc5988#section-5) with `rel="next"`.
 This is a full URL to the next page of results.
 You can use this to paginate over results when the response is in `csv` format instead of `json`. _(New in [v2.0.4][])_